 Some tell tale signs of an up and coming suburbs are new cafes opening, renovations to existing properties, subdivision projects with a few townhouses going up on one site, increases of prep children being enrolled at local schools, slowly getting rid of service provider shops like Laundromats, to make room for cafes and boutiques.

-New, or improved bus and rail links and roads can add enormous value to a suburb.
+Infrastructure like new or improved bus and rail links and roads can add enormous value to a suburb.
 If the government plans on such developments , it is a great indicator they expect a big growth in the area, which in turn, is a dead giveaway property prices, will increase too with the demand.
-Other things to look out for are new schools, medical facilities and shopping centers.
-All this information on proposed developments is available online, through the councils website.

 5.Research the growth.